bonanitech/blog/_posts/2018-03-19-how-to-hide-offline-steam-sensor-entities-in-home-assistant.md

 I really did not like the `if is_state_attr(steam.entity_id, 'icon', 'mdi:steam')` part, but I did not find another way to select only the sensor.steam_* entities.
 If anyone knows a better way to do it please tell us how on the comments section below.

-**Note:** I'm keeping the old automation (commented out) below the current one for readers to understand the context.
+{% include note.html content="I'm keeping the old automation (commented out) below the current one for readers to understand the context." %}

 <br />